-Angela's debut album as a songwriter, this all-original recording takes its inspiration from the folk vocabulary of different cultures, as well as America's roots and blues movement, all with the moral obligation to collide and work in harmony.
+Angela's debut album as a songwriter, this all-original recording takes its inspiration from the folk vocabulary of different cultures, as well as America's roots and blues movement, all with the moral obligation to collide.
 Featuring her alt-folk group The Global Folk (w/ Ken Rosser, Ross Wright & Paul Angers).
 With special guests, Lynn "Skins" Coulter & Lonnie Johnson.

 Though Angela's second released album as a songwriter, The Slow Club is actually comprised of the very first songs she ever wrote.
 The jazz ensemble that eventually became known as The Slow Club Quartet (w/ Ed Czach, Jonathan Pintoff & Craig Pilo) debuted as a group with this all-original recording that takes a buoyant, playful, and poetic approach to the genre.
 With special guests, Billy Childs & Bob Sheppard.

 This intimate guitar/vocal duo album features a scaled-down version of The Global Folk, with multi-instrumentalist Ken Rosser.
 And he and Angela have created a nice pas de deux of moody, textural, original folk songs inspired by Picasso's enigmatic series "The Weeping Women."

 The jazz ensemble The Slow Club Quartet's second recording (but first under its own band name) is a canon of songs collected from their favorite musical artists.
 Jimi Hendrix, Tom Waits, the Rolling Stones, Joni Mitchell, and Elliot Smith, to name a few, have been given the ensemble's own expressionistic stamp.